rjkviegas/skills-workshops/week-2/domain_modelling/README.md

 * A domain model is a representation of the nouns and verbs that correspond to the world simulated by a program.

-* You can design domain models by diagramming.
-These diagrams take different forms.
-For example, here is a basic diagram of entities and the messages they can receive.
+* You can design a domain model by diagramming.

+* Here are some user stories:

 ```
 As a person